Donaldson hits walk-off slam in 10th, Yankees beat Rays 8-7 - WHIZ News

 For the first time in franchise history, the Yankees started three players wearing jersey numbers in the 90s.

-Besides Judge’s No. 99, callup Oswaldo Cabrera was given No. 95 and Estevan Florial was wearing No. 90.
+Besides Judge’s No. 99, Cabrera was given No. 95 and Estevan Florial was wearing No. 90.

-New York has four players with jersey numbers above 90 as reliever Ron Marinaccio wears No. 97.
+New York has four players with numbers above 90.
+Reliever Ron Marinaccio wears No. 97.

 TRAINER’S ROOM